SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 			* Done by RNA Polymerase Enzyme
 			* Rip apart hydrogen bonds
 			* Read one side of the double helix, recognizing each nucleotide
+			* Pluck the correct opposite nucleotide out of the nucleus
 			*
 * Prokaryotes lack membrane-bound nucleus (or any organelle)